 AER website name survey

-The Australian Energy Regulator (External website) is developing a new website to help consumers and small business compare gas and electricity offers from energy retailers.
+The Australian Energy Regulator (External website) has a website to help consumers and small business compare gas and electricity offers from energy retailers.